Easzymcz/SirinariaCampaign/docs/AdventureLog/3-TravelingToGreegate.md

 ---
-title: Chapter 3 Traveling to Greegate
+title: Traveling to Greegate
-prev: /AdventureLog/2-ThingsThatGoWellWithGoblins.html
+chapter: 3
-next: /AdventureLog/4-HuntingForBandits.html
+layout: Post
 ---
 ## Introduction:
 Before traveling to Greegate the Party is given a donkey and some trade goods.l